 Lisbon is cool.

 As a city unrestrained by convention, Lisbon is bursting with personality.
-Beside majestic architecture housing Portugal’s famous blue tiles, flea markets hum to the murmur of curious browsers.
+Besides majestic architecture housing Portugal’s famous blue tiles, flea markets hum to the murmur of curious browsers.

 Re-purposed industrial areas give it an edge for artistic expression, while timeless monasteries captivate with beguiling designs.